smwillson/portfolioSite/README.md

 The styling was achieved using the grid-layout.

 # Testing for responsiveness
-Media queries were added to make the page more responsive of devices of various types.
+Media queries were added to make the page more responsive for devices of various types.
 The responsiveness was tested mainly on the following devices:
 1. Desktop
 2. Mobile: Google Nexus 5
 3. Tablet: Apple iPad

+* Pictures used in the project are owned by me.